Adore2113/MarsHSim/docs/v1_scope.md

     ♡ so the urine goes through the UPA and gets clean water and brine, and the brine goes through the BPA and gets some more clean water and a smaller amount of brine (that's the goal anyway)

-    ♡ I read about In-Situ Resource Utilization (ISRU) to extract water locally but I'll worry about that later

     ♡ OGA uses potable water

     ♡ electrostatic dust repulsion (EDS) b/c of the fact that it's passive